AequilibraE/qaequilibrae/docs/source/project.rst

 TranspoNet format.
 This is also time to give a HUGE shout out to `Geoff Boeing <http://www.geoffboeing.com/>`_, creator of the widely used Python package `OSMNx <https://github.com/gboeing/osmnx>`_ .
-For several weeks I worked with Geoff in reformatting OSMNx in order to be able to include it as a submodule or dependency for AequilibraE, but its deep integration with `GeoPandas <www.geopandas.org>`_ and all the packages it depends on (Pandas, Shapely, Fiona, RTree, etc.), means that we would have to rebuild OSMNx from the ground up in order to use it with AequilibraE within QGIS, since its Windows
+For several weeks I worked with Geoff in refactoring the entire OSMNx code base so I could include it as a submodule or dependency for AequilibraE, but its deep integration with `GeoPandas <www.geopandas.org>`_ and all the packages it depends on (Pandas, Shapely, Fiona, RTree, etc.), means that we would have to rebuild OSMNx from the ground up in order to use it with AequilibraE within QGIS, since its Windows